jkeohan/jkeohan.github.io/ga_jsd/Troubleshooting/99_bottles_DOM/README.md

 - Know how to open developer tools and work in the console.
 - Enumerate variables, execute functions and looping constructs.
-- Understanding global vs local scopes and hoisting
+- Understanding global vs local scopes and hoisting functions.

-> Note: Last class, we learned how to Check with students to make sure that everyone is comfortable with the materials covered in the last class.
+> Note: Check with students to make sure that everyone is comfortable with the preparation materials.

 <a name = "opening"></a>
 ## Introduction to Troubleshooting (10 min)

-As our programs start relying on user input/behavior and data that might not be available right away, we need to increasingly start thinking about how we can run our code at different times.
-We refer to this "now and later" programming as asynchronous programming.
-We have already used asynchronous programming in our code in previous lessons:

-- We have listened for click and mouse events that execute certain code when that event is complete.
-- We have waited for a return from an AJAX call, and we have executed code for success and error scenarios.

-Although we have used asynchronous programming in our code, we have not discussed _how_ this is all happening.
-Before we can truly understand how asynchronous programming works in JavaScript, we need to take a deeper look at functions and scope.
+As programers we are tasked with analyzing project requirements, deciding on the best implementation and then coding the functional components to bring the project to life.
+We then take the time to prioritize each component and assign an estimated time for completion.
+However the one thing we often fail to take into consideration is time lost for dealing with and resolving errors.
+The process of finding these mistakes or bugs in program is called debugging.
+As bugs will forever find their way into our code it is to our advantage to be as efficient in thier resolution.

+We have already incorporated some troubleshooting techniques in previous lessons, such as:

+- Using console.log() to output a value to the console.
+- Examining the console for errors when our code doesn't work

+Although we have come proficient in these areas of debugging were going to now delve a bit further into debugging and introduce additional tools and techniques that will help us decrease the time we currently invest in troubleshooting and apply that to writing more efficient code.

 ---
 <a name = "errortypes"></a>